 HttpPlatformHandler v2

-LeXtudio Inc. just released a new product, HttpPlatformHandler v2, which is a new version of Microsoft HttpPlatformHandler.
+LeXtudio Inc. just released a new product, HttpPlatformHandler v2, which can be considered a new release to replace Microsoft’s HttpPlatformHandler v1.x.
 This post talks about why we build it and how we build it.

 The history of HttpPlatformHandler can be found in this post.